jlhood/github-codebuild-logs/README.md

 1. `CodeBuildProjectName` (required) - Name of CodeBuild project this app is posting logs for.
 1. `ExpirationInDays` (optional) - Number of days before a build's log page expires.
 Default: 30
 1. `CodeBuildProjectCustomLogGroupName` (optional) - If the CodeBuild Project has a custom log group name, you can specify it here.
 If not provided, the app will assume the CodeBuild default log group name format of `/aws/codebuild/<project name>`.
+1. `GitHubOAuthToken` (optional) - OAuth token used for writing comments to GitHub PRs.
+If not provided, the app will attempt to pull an OAuth token from the CodeBuild project.
+Note, if your CodeBuild project does not have a GitHub OAuth token, e.g., it is being used to build a public GitHub repo, then this parameter will be required for the app to function properly.

 1. `LogLevel` (optional) - Log level for Lambda function logging, e.g., ERROR, INFO, DEBUG, etc. Default: INFO